Barnesville, Minnesota: Arts and culture

-Barnesville Potato Days is held annually in August, and draws approximately 14,000 people each year.
+Barnesville Potato Days is held annually in August and draws approximately 14,000 people each year.
 The festival includes potato-picking and peeling contests, and food booths serving a variety of potato dishes and preparations.

 Barnesville hosts the Clay County Fair in mid-July, featuring animals and produce of the county, as well as rides and displays.

 Education

-Barnesville is the center of I.S.D.
-146. Atkinson Elementary is for students grades K–6; Barnesville High is grades 7–12.
+The Barnesville Public School District (ISD 146):